Presidio of Monterey welcomes new civilian leaders

 |0

-This work, Presidio of Monterey welcomes new civilian leaders [Image 4 of 4], by Benjamin Ingold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Presidio of Monterey welcomes new civilian leaders, by Benjamin Ingold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.